 Finally signing up for Medicare can be an exciting event.
 While it can be a lifeline for many people in retirement, Medicare isn’t free and unexpected health expenses can take a pretty big bite out of your budget.

 But Medicare isn’t your only option for managing healthcare expenses.
-Contributing to a health savings account (HSA) before you retire is one way you can help prepare for future medical expenses.
+Contributing to a health savings account (HSA) before you retire is one way you can help prepare for future medical expenses and Medicare’s out-of-pocket costs.

 How can a health savings account help pay your medical expenses?